nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-Introducing **MediConnect** - the comprehensive desktop application designed to  **streamline patient management, doctor coordination, and hospital billing.**
+Introducing **MediConnect** - the hospital management application designed to  **streamline patient management, doctor coordination, and hospital billing.**
-As a centralised platform, **MediConnect** offers healthcare professionals and secretarial personnel an efficient solution to manage clinics in Singapore.
-The app simplifies the organization and maintainance of patient and doctor data, appointments and billing records. <br>
+As a centralised platform, **MediConnect** offers healthcare professionals and administrative staff an efficient solution to manage administrative matters in local clinics.
+The app simplifies the organization and maintenance of patient and doctor data, appointments and billing records. <br>
 **MediConnect** can be used with either a command line interface (CLI) or a graphical user interface (GUI).
 Users experienced with the CLI may get their tasks done faster than traditional GUI apps. <br>